mikepartelow/get-baked/pizza/doughs/newyork.md

 - Used rice flour for peel.
 Should use cornmeal, tastes better.
 - Each cooked 5-7 minutes, no soggy or overcooked bottoms.
 - Need more shaping practice.
 One was too thin in the center, another too thick in the center.

+### 2025/01/24-25

+#### Day 0

+- 0910: start
+- 0935: 1324g dough.
+4 boules to fridge oiled and wrapped in plastic food bags, folded under, not tied.

+#### Day 1

+- 1650: boules to proofer @ 80F
+- 1835: first pizza to oven. baked each 5-8m.

+#### Notes

+- Nailed it.
+Each pizza was great.
+- Much easier to shape than previously, none were dried out.
+- Flavor and texture were much improved by the longer fridge time, and might be improved by even more fridge time.
+- Room for improvement in shaping: only 2/4 were really round, and although all were "thin crust" some of them were uniform thickness instead of the desired thinner-at-the-middle.
+- Used cheddar for some of the cheese on 2 of the pizzas.
+Authentic for NY pizza but adds a lot of grease.
+- Would be nice to have more poofiness in the outer crust, but it was fine as it was
+- Still not 14", each closer to 12"